WannaBeTrader/automated-stock-portfolio/README.md

 In this particulalr case I assumed risk free rate equals 4,626% and equity risk premium equals 4,13%.

-If you want to ran this project in your own computer you have to create those 3 csv files and update the path to each of them in python codes.
+If you want to ran this project on your own computer you have to create those 3 csv files and update the path to each of them in python codes.